shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/research.md

 </p>

 <p style="text-align: justify;">
 We also work on autonomous navigation, focusing on perception, localization, and control for robotic systems.
-Our lab is equipped with LiDAR, depth cameras, a motion capture studio, high-end IMUs, and GPS modules for real-world experimentation.</p>
+Our lab is equipped with LiDAR, depth cameras, a motion capture studio, high-end IMUs, and GPS modules for real-world experimentation.
 </p>

 <div style="padding-bottom: 40px;"></div>